Charles Ingram: Who Wants to Be a Millionaire? scandal

-On 9 September 2001, Ingram became a contestant on the ITV game show Who Wants to Be a Millionaire?, following his wife Diana and her brother Adrian Pollock, each of whom had won £32,000 as contestants on the show.
+On 9 September 2001 Ingram became a contestant on the ITV game show Who Wants to Be a Millionaire?, following his wife, Diana, and her brother Adrian Pollock, each of whom had won £32,000 as a previous contestant.
 To prepare, Ingram practised for about twenty minutes per day on a homemade "Fastest Finger First" machine.
-Ingram got into the "hot seat" but used two lifelines early, ending the day at £4,000 and with only the 50/50 lifeline remaining.
-The production team doubted he would proceed much further, but he ended up making it all the way to the £1 million jackpot on the second day of recording.
+Ingram got into the "hot seat", but used two of his three lifelines early, ending the day at £4,000 and with only the 50/50 lifeline remaining.
+The production team did not expect him to proceed much further, but he ended up making it all the way to the £1 million prize on the second day of recording.

-Throughout Ingram's run, the production team grew more and more suspicious of Charles.
+Throughout Ingram's run on the second day of recording, the production team were increasingly suspicious of him.
 He was taking brazen risks and playing the game in an unusual manner.
-One of the questions Ingram got during the run was "Who had a hit UK album with 'Born To Do It' released in 2000?"
-After using his 50/50 the two remaining answers were A1 (what he thought the answer was) and Craig David, who he said he'd never heard of.
-After nearly locking in A1 as his final answer, he backed off and later said "80% of the time I'm wrong when I guess, so you know what- I’ll go Craig David."
-He then locked in Craig David as his final answer, which was correct.
-At the penultimate question worth 500,000 pounds, Ingram was given the question “Baron Haussmann is best known for his planning of which city?"
-Among the options were Berlin and Paris, the former of which he immediately assumed as the right answer due to his belief that Baron Haussmann was a German name.
-However, after a while he said “There’s a possibility that it’s Paris” before eventually deciding to lock it in as his final answer.
-This got Ingram to the million pound question, to which he thought the answer was Nanomole and initially said he didn’t know what a Googol was.
-However, he eventually decided to lock in Googol as his final answer which therefore got him the million pound jackpot.
+One of the questions Ingram got during the run was "Who had a hit UK album with Born to Do It released in 2000?"
+After using his 50/50 the two remaining answers were A1 (what he believed the answer to be) and Craig David, whom he said he had never heard of.
+After nearly locking in A1 as his final answer, he backed down and later said "80% of the time I'm wrong when I guess, so you know what—I'll go Craig David."
+He then locked in the correct answer of Craig David.
+At the penultimate question, worth £500,000, Ingram was asked: "Baron Haussmann is best known for his planning of which city?"
+Amongst the options were Berlin and Paris, the former of which he immediately assumed as the right answer due to his belief that Haussmann is a German name.
+However, after some time he said, "there's a possibility that it's Paris" before eventually deciding to lock in Paris as his final answer.
+This got Ingram to the £1 million question—"A number one followed by one hundred zeros is known by what name?"—to which he thought the answer was nanomole and initially said he did not know what a googol is.
+However, he eventually decided to lock in "googol" as his final answer which won him the £1 million prize.
+Rod Taylor, an executive producer, later said in a documentary about the scandal, "It became obvious that he wasn't under the pressure that he should have been, somehow...
+He should have been very, very careful, and very certain.
+And he certainly wasn't [either of those]."